Engaging Eurasia: A Fellowship for High School and Community College Educators

 • Develop curriculum or do additional research on a topic of interest for eventual classroom application

-• Participate in an in-person workshop with scholars and fellows in spring 2023
+• Participate in an in-person workshop with scholars and fellows in fall 2024

 This fellowship is a collaboration between the Harvard University Davis Center for Russian and Eurasian Studies, the Center for Slavic, East European, and Eurasian Studies at the Ohio State University, the Center for Russia, East European, and Eurasian Studies at the University of Pittsburgh, and the Center for Russia, East Europe, and Central Asia at the University of Wisconsin-Madison.
 It is funded through a Title VI/National Resource Center Grant from the U.S. Department of Education.